-Flying to the capital of Manila is most likely your best bet when traveling from any other destination.
+Flying to the capital of Manila is most likely your best bet when traveling from any other destination with a crew.
 Philippine Airlines is a great option for international and domestic flying, but there’s lots of carriers to choose from.
 Due to the islands all offering different experiences, traveling by boat or small plane works well when wanting to see several different spots.
 And of course, try the fun and colorful transport in the Philippines via tuk tuk or jeepney.

 Start in the capital city

 There’s a bunch to see and do in Manila before you hit the beach!